Video in Black man’s suffocation shows cops put hood on him

 “My man.
 You puking?” one says.

-His head had been held down by an officer for just over two minutes.
+His head had been held down by an officer for just over two minutes, the video shows.

-Medics can then be seen on the video performing CPR before he’s loaded into an ambulance.
+The officers then remove the hood and his handcuffs and medics can then be seen performing CPR before he’s loaded into an ambulance.

 Spit hoods have been scrutinized as a factor in the deaths of several prisoners in the U.S. and other countries in recent years.